Albatraoz12/U09-Training-App/README.md

 # **Introduction**

-Welcome to my fullstack application.
+Welcome to my fullstack webb application.
 This is a Traning/exercise app where you can search for exercises and If you are an Registerd User you will be able to:
  Create a List
  Update the name of that list
  Read the List with exercises in them